IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Technology domain:
 : Short for "switching technology domain", defined as "region" in
-{{?RFC5212}}, where the term "region" is applied to (GMPLS) control domains.
+{{!RFC5212}}, where the term "region" is applied to (GMPLS) control domains.

 PNC Domain:
-: Part of the network under the control of a single PNC instance.
-It is subject to the capabilities of the PNC which technology is controlled.
+: A portion of the network controlled by one PNC instance, where capabilities are defined by the technologies supported by both the PNC instance and its managed network elements.

 Optical PNC (O-PNC):
 : A PNC controlling an optical network domain.